dabsterlabscy/wp-content-liberator/README.md

 You're a developer or agency who's ended up with a WordPress site where:

 - Most content is hardcoded in `.php` template files instead of posts/Customizer
-- A converter (WPConvert, React-to-WP, static-to-WP) generated the theme
+- A converter generated the theme
 - A page builder (Elementor, Divi, Bricks) locked content into proprietary structures
 - The previous developer never wired up Customizer fields
 - The client can't edit copy without a developer